openxla/xla/docs/operation_semantics.md

 ![](images/batch_group_counts.svg)

-The figure above shows how `batch_group_count` field works.
+The figure above shows how the `batch_group_count` field works.
 Effectively, we slice each lhs batch into `batch_group_count` groups, and do the same for the output features.
 Then, for each of these groups we do pairwise convolutions and concatenate the output along the output feature dimension.
 The operational